 We have no experience in Phase 3 and later stage clinical development, and related regulatory requirements or the commercialization of products.
-Teva Pharmaceutical Industries Ltd., or Teva, is responsible for the on-going clinical development of TV-45070; Genentech, a member of the Roche Group, is responsible for the on-going clinical development of GDC-0310; and uniQure controls and has been responsible for the development and commercialization of Glybera.
+Teva is responsible for the clinical development of TV-45070; Genentech, a member of the Roche Group, is responsible for the clinical development of GDC-0310; and uniQure controls and has been responsible for the development and commercialization of Glybera.
 Accordingly, we have not yet demonstrated our ability to independently and repeatedly conduct clinical development after Phase 2, obtain regulatory approval, and commercialize therapeutic products.
 We will need to develop such abilities if we are to execute on our business strategy to selectively develop and independently commercialize product candidates for orphan and niche indications.
 To execute on our business plan for the development of independent programs, we will need to successfully: